 We are currently focused on developing product candidates to address classical complement-mediated autoimmune and neurodegenerative diseases.
-We seek to maintain a process of prioritization and resource allocation among our programs to maintain a balance between aggressively advancing our product candidates in identified indications time, risk and exploring additional indications or mechanisms as well as developing future product candidates.
-However, cost, due to the significant resources required for the development of our product candidates, candidates.
-For example, in 2023, based on clinical data, regulatory feedback, and cash runway considerations, we must focus on specific diseases and disease pathways and decide which product candidates to pursue and the amount of prioritized our resources to allocate advance ANX005 in GBS, ANX007 in GA and ANX1502 in autoimmune diseases.
-In addition, we have designed a two-part global registrational program for ANX007 in GA, including the Phase 3 ARCHER II global sham-controlled trial and a second injection-controlled head-to-head study, ARROW, against SYFOVRE®.
-Our current cash and cash equivalents are sufficient to each such product candidate. fund our operations into mid-2026.
-However, we will need to raise additional capital in order to complete the ARROW trial.
+We seek to maintain a process of prioritization and resource allocation among our programs to balance time, risk and cost, due to the significant resources required for the development of our product candidates.
+For example, in 2023, based on clinical data, regulatory feedback, and cash runway considerations, we prioritized our resources to advance ANX005 in GBS, ANX007 in GA and ANX1502 in autoimmune diseases.
 If sufficient funding is not available, we may not be able to complete our planned clinical trials, or on the timelines we currently anticipate, and we may need to redesign, reduce the scope of or terminate some of our programs.